-The building isn’t tall, but flattened and yet with its elevated location it stands out, clean and glossy in a region that has until recently lacked much in the way of regeneration.
+The building isn’t tall but flattened and yet with its elevated location, it stands out, clean and glossy in a region that has until recently lacked much in the way of regeneration.

-Considering this is a terminus for the Elizabeth line and should also a suitable location for an impressive terminus station, the ticket hall is modest in size.
+Considering this is a terminus for the Elizabeth line and should also be a suitable location for an impressive terminus station, the ticket hall is modest in size.
 It’s larger than its predecessor, but still managing to retain a human scale about it, without being too overwhelmingly grand.